 Seeking to reconcile these different conceptualisations of the purpose and practice of education and educational research leads to the emergence of many research questions: is the objective of formal education uniquely the transmission of knowledge or should it be understood in larger ways and what does this mean?
 How can knowledge transmission in educational settings contribute to the solving of social problems?
 How far does education help the development of the citizen and what kind of citizenship is envisaged?

-During ECER in Geneva, the 33 EERA networks and the emerging researchers group will engage and explore the various facets of the tensions experienced during the first decades of the 21st century in educational settings.
+During ECER 2021, Geneva (online), the 32 EERA networks and the emerging researchers' group will engage and explore the various facets of the tensions experienced during the first decades of the 21st century in educational settings.

 |Review results announced|